 Storage and Meal Prep Tips:

-Refrigeration: Leftover cobbler can be stored in an airtight container in the refrigerator for up to 4 days.
-Store each layer separately to reheat individual pieces in the microwave for 20-30 seconds.
+Refrigerate: Leftover cobbler will keep in an airtight container in the refrigerator for up to 4 days.
+Store layers separately so that you can reheat pieces in a microwave for 20 to 30 seconds.

 To freeze: This cobbler can go into the freezer before it is baked, or after.
 For freezing, wrap tightly in plastic wrap and then aluminum foil, and keep for up to 2 months.
 Defrost in the refrigerator overnight before baking or reheating.